mcplky/lc-signage/README.md

 ## Limitations

-Currently `lc-signage` is very limited in scope and is designed for our use case.
+Currently `lc-signage` is limited in scope and is designed for our use case.
 It will only parse out the following information from a calendar event:

 * Title
 * Public/Private